SafaruzzamanShovo/L1T2-Lab-CSE1211/README.md

 7. Write a program that find Area and Perimeter of  circle
 8. Write a program that find Area and Perimeter of  triangle
-9. Write a program that find Area and Perimeter of Sqare
+9. Write a program that find Area and Perimeter of Sphere
 10. Write a program that find Area and Perimeter of rectangular

 11. Write a program that find Volume of cylinder